Ezward/clustering-javascript/readme.md

 ### Dataset
 * dataset/iris.js - the Iris data set in json format.
+* dataset/randomModel.js - generator for random observations of various types

+### dbscan
+* dbscan/dbscan.js - the dbscan algorithm

+### distance
+* distance/euclideanDistance.js - euclidean distance and distanceSquared

 ### Kmeans core
 * kmeans/kmeans.js - the kmeans algorithm and some helpers, such as distance(p, q).
 * kmeans/kmeanspp.js - the kmeans++ initialization algorithm
-* kmeans/kmeansRandomModel.js - generator for various random models for use with kmeans
 * kmeans/randomCentroidInitializer.js - initializer using random centroid algorithm

 ### Loader
 * loader/loader.js - this is a requirejs compatible module loader that enables "View Source" (see more below).

+### DBSCAN Cluster Iris data application
+* dbscaniris.html - page that shows iris data set and DBSCAN clustering and cluster composition.
+* dbscanIrisApp.js - module to cluster and plot the iris data set.
+* dbscanIrisMain.js - main module for clustering iris data; entry point called by kmeansiris.html
+* dbscanIrisRequireConfig.js - requirejs config for kmeans iris data application.
+This is only used when requirejs is used as the module loader.

-### Cluster Iris data application
+### kmeans Cluster Iris data application
 * kmeansiris.html - page that shows iris data set and kmeans clustering and cluster composition.
 * kmeansIrisApp.js - module to cluster and plot the iris data set.
 * kmeansIrisMain.js - main module for clustering iris data; entry point called by kmeansiris.html
 * kmeansIrisRequireConfig.js - requirejs config for kmeans iris data application.
 This is only used when requirejs is used as the module loader.

-### Cluster random data application
+### kmeans Cluster random data application
 * kmeansrandom.html - page thas show kmeans clustering of random spherical data.
 * kmeansRandomApp.js - module to cluster randomly generated data
 * kmeansRandomMain.js - main module for clustering random data; entry point called by kmeansrandom.html